 A rock solid masterpiece

-The film was bought for North American distribution by Sony Pictures Classics.
-They say the Jews and the Italians run Hollywood, so it isn’t a surprise the film was seen as part of the “shared history” of countries that suffered from the war.
+Son of Saul was bought for North American distribution by Sony Pictures Classics.
+They say the Jews and Italians run Hollywood, so it isn’t a surprise the film was seen as part of the “shared history” of countries that suffered from the war.

 Saul is a Sonderkommando, a squad of Jews ordered by the German overlords to facilitate the killing of other Jews.
-At the start of the film, Saul, with this group, ushers Jews from the dressing rooms, (where victims undress) rooms where they leave their clothing and valuables, into the showers, actually gas chambers.
+At the start of the film, Saul, with this group, ushers Jews from the dressing rooms, (where victims undress) rooms where they leave their clothing and valuables, and walk inside the showers, actually gas chambers.

 Closer than close up

 Saul becomes an accidental rebel.
 He reminds us some Jews actively and violently resisted the Nazi death regime.
 His story overturns the demeaning cliché that Jews went to their death passively, “like sheep.”
-(Scotiaphobes fresh out of their minds use similar terms against Scotland’s independence supporters, naming them Nazis or sheep.)
+(Scotiaphobes fresh out of their minds use similar terms against Scotland’s independence supporters, naming them ‘Nazis’ or ‘Cybernatz’.)

 The throat grasping photography is the work of Mátyás Erdély.
 He follows Saul’s increasingly demented attempts to regain his soul like a bat seeking out blood from a jugular vein.
 An alternative title is Soul of Saul.